 Grade Requirements.
 Only courses in which the student is assigned grades "A," "B," or "C" may be counted in satisfaction of the requirements for the master's degree.
-Furthermore, the student must maintain an average of B (2 grade points per unit of work undertaken) in these courses and also in all courses elected at the University subsequent to the Bachelor's degree.
-Three points per unit are assigned to grade "A"; two points to grade "B"; one point to Grade "C"; none to grade "D"; negative one to grades "E" and "F."
+Furthermore, the student must maintain an average of B (2 grade points per unit of work undertaken) in all courses elected at the University subsequent to the Bachelor's degree.
+Three points per unit are assigned to grade "A"; two points to grade "B"; one point to grade "C"; none to grade "D"; negative one to grades "E" and "F."